Budibase/website/content/blog/public-forms-how-to-build-them-in-minutes.md

 ### Single-step forms

 If you think of a form, this is probably what you picture.
-A simple, vertical flowing form that spans one screen usually with a submit button.
+A simple, vertical flowing form that spans one screen, usually with a submit button.
 These types of forms are perfect when your form consists of a few simple inputs - as a rule of thumb, if you have more than 6 inputs, you should consider a multi-step form.

 #### Examples of single-step forms